open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 Operations covered by "Deliver" or "Receive" can forward zero messages (e. g. to notify the application that no message is available for processing), one message, or multiple messages (a batch of messages).
-"Deliver" and "Receive" spans should link to the "Create" or "Publish" span of the messages forwarded, thus those spans can link to zero, one, or multiple "Create" spans.
+"Deliver" and "Receive" spans should link to the creation context of the messages forwarded, thus those spans can link to zero, one, or multiple producer spans.

-For single-message scenarios, in addition to adding the "Create" span as a link on the "Deliver" or "Receive" span, the "Create" span may also be used as a parent on those operations.
+For single-message scenarios, and if the "Deliver" or "Receive" spans would be root spans of a new trace, the creation context may also be used as a parent on those operations in addition to being added as a link.
 Keeping single-messages operations in the same trace can greatly improve the user experience.

 #### Settlement